AsifChowdhury7/Data-Journalism/README.md

   <img src="static/bronx_table.png" alt="Borough Data Table" width="600">
 </p>
 <p align="center">
-  <em>Borough Data Table — exact yearly percentages with responsive styling</em>
+  <em>Borough Data Table — year-by-year obesity percentages for the selected borough, with a dropdown to view tables for the other four boroughs.</em>
 </p>

 ---